Donald Trump's absolutely disastrous week

 - An inspector general's report shows that Veterans Administration head David Shulkin's chief of staff doctored an email and made a series of false statements in order to justify the use of government funds for Shulkin's wife to accompany him on a trip to Europe in 2017.
 On Capitol Hill on Thursday, Shulkin admitted to lawmakers that "the optics of this are not good."

 That would be a bad month for most presidents.
 Hell, it might even be enough for a bad year.
 But this was ONE WEEK for Trump.
 And I didn't even include the fact that the the Trump-backed immigration plan got only 39 votes in the Senate -- with 11 Republicans defecting.
-Or that Democrats just keep winning state legislative seats that Trump carried in 2016, a potential precursor to a major GOP wave in the 2018 midterms.
+Or that Democrats just keep winning state legislative seats that Trump carried in 2016, a potential precursor to a major anti-GOP wave in the 2018 midterms.

 Whether you love Trump or loathe him, it's impossible to conclude that this week has been anything short of a disaster for him.
 On every front, things got worse for Trump over the past five days.
 (If you go back a week, you include Trump's tone-deaf tweet in response to the allegations against Porter and his decision not to release the memo from Democrats on the House Intelligence Committee.)